samuelmeuli/samuelmeuli.com/content/blog/2019-04-09-publishing-an-electron-app-on-the-mac-app-store.md

 categories: [Tutorials, JavaScript, Electron, macOS]
 ---

 Having your Electron app on the Mac App Store makes it simpler for users to discover and download your app.
-This guide explains how to get your app listed.
+This guide explains how to get your app listed

 <!--more-->